Nallantli/Sono/README.md

 `getList`|None|Returns a `Vector` representation of the object when the object is called with `vec` `getLen`|None|Returns the length of the object when called with `len`

-While it is possible to override these methods to return values of any time, that practice may lead to some confusion (for instance, `getList` returning a `Number`).
+While it is possible to override these methods to return values of any type, that practice may lead to some confusion (for instance, `getList` returning a `Number`).

+There is currently no draw to implement an override for the `==` operator, as the scripter may wish to compare whether two objects point to the same object in one circumstance and to establish equivalency by value in a different circumstance.
+For that reason it is recommended to implement an `equals` method.

 An example object and its instantiation are as follows: